xtrasmal/sqlit/README.md

 I tried to use some existing TUI's for SQL, but they were not intuitive for me and I missed the immediate ease of use that other TUI's such as Lazygit provides.

 sqlit is a lightweight database TUI that is easy to use and beautiful to look at, just connect and query.
 It's for you that just wants to run queries toward your database without launching applications that eats your ram and takes time to load up.
-Sqlit supports SQL Server, PostgreSQL, MySQL, SQLite, MariaDB, Oracle, DuckDB, CockroachDB, ClickHouse, Supabase, and Turso, and is designed to make it easy and enjoyable to access your data, not painful.
+Sqlit supports SQL Server, PostgreSQL, MySQL, SQLite, MariaDB, FirebirdSQL, Oracle, DuckDB, CockroachDB, ClickHouse, Supabase, and Turso, and is designed to make it easy and enjoyable to access your data, not painful.

 ## Installation